 Diversity, Equity & Inclusion Section

 NALP has a longstanding commitment to be an advocate for diversity in the legal profession and in our membership.
-The Diversity Section is for NALP members with a particular interest in or responsibility for advocating for diversity in legal education and legal employment.
-This section will serve as a resource for all NALP members on matters of diversity.
-This section will also serve as the home of the Sexual Orientation and Gender Identity and Expression (SOGIE) Work Group.
-Diversity directors and those focusing on diversity matters at law firms and law schools are encouraged to join their colleagues in this section.
+The Diversity, Equity & Inclusion Section is for NALP members with a particular interest in or responsibility for advocating for diversity, equity, and inclusion in legal education and legal employment.
+This section will serve as a resource for all NALP members on matters of diversity and inclusion.

 Experienced Professionals Section

-The Experienced Professionals Section includes NALP members who self-identify as "experienced" in the legal recruitment industry and seek to collaborate with similarly situated colleagues for purposes of networking and professional development and to contribute to activities, services, and educational programs to benefit NALP.
-Section members can be characterized by years of NALP membership, years in the industry, and/or levels of leadership engagement within their organizations or with NALP.
+The section includes NALP members who self-identify as “experienced” in the legal recruitment and professional development industry and seek to collaborate with similarly situated colleagues for purposes of networking and professional development.
+The section will contribute to activities, services, and educational programs to benefit NALP.
+Section members can be characterized by years of NALP membership, years in the industry, and/or levels of leadership or engagement within their organizations or with NALP.
 (It is suggested that members have at least eight years of experience in a lead role and have actively participated in NALP.)

 International and Advanced Degree Advising and Recruiting Section

-The International and Advanced Degree Advising and Recruiting Section is for NALP career services members who advise domestic and international advanced degree and LL.M. candidates and for NALP legal employer members who hire graduates with advanced and LL.M. degrees.
-The Section is also for NALP members who advise JD degree candidates and alumni regarding international opportunities and NALP legal employer members who are involved in JD international recruiting and the evaluation of international experience for both international and domestic positions.
+The International and Advanced Degree Advising and Recruiting section is for law school professionals who support and advise domestic and international LL.M. students as well as students and alumni seeking international opportunities.
+This section is also for employer members who hire graduates with LL.M. degrees, who are involved in international recruiting, and who evaluate international experience for both international and domestic positions.

 JD Career Advisors Section